franck-chester/advent-of-code-2022/README.md

 Struggled with a variable / function name clash, then whether to use `i+=3` or `i=+3` to step through the list

 Code left raw, to show how bad things are right now

+## Day 4:

+Still a struggle, at least today introduced functions and thanks to breaking them up part 2 was a very simple change.

+but tripped on `ParseInt()`, missing it like every year